 Man waters lush raised beds (Incomplete: max_output_tokens)

-What deep watering looks like
+What deep watering should accomplish

 A good deep watering session should:

-• Leave the soil moist, not muddy
+• Leave the soil moist, not muddy or waterlogged

-Water Early in the Day
+Water Early in the Day for Better Results

 • Less water is lost to evaporation

-• Soil absorbs water more efficiently when cooler
+• Cooler soil absorbs moisture more efficiently

-Good mulch options for raised beds include:
+Good mulch options for raised beds

 • Straw